Lou Holtz: Personal life

 Holtz was married to Beth Barcus from July 22, 1961, until her death from cancer on June 30, 2020.
 Holtz currently resides in Lake Nona Golf & Country Club in Orlando, Florida.
 He and Beth had four children, three of whom are Notre Dame graduates.
+His children include head coach Skip Holtz.
 His cousins Ashton and Kerosene Holtz both played football in Fort Scott, Kansas, as a linebacker and defensive end.
 Holtz is on the Catholic Advisory Board of the Ave Maria Mutual Funds, and gives motivational speeches.
 Coach Holtz is a member at the Augusta National Golf Club in Augusta, Georgia.
 On June 23, 2015, Holtz's Lake Nona home was damaged by a house fire that was most likely triggered by a lightning strike.

 Political views

-Holtz has long been active in Republican Party politics, including his support for Helms, hosting former Vice President Dan Quayle in a 1999 fundraising tour, speaking at a 2007 House Republicans strategy meeting and considering entering the Republican primary for a Congressional seat in Florida in 2009.
+Holtz has long been active in Republican Party politics, including his support for Helms, hosting former Vice President Dan Quayle in a 1999 fundraising tour, speaking at a 2007 House Republicans strategy meeting and considering entering the Republican primary for a congressional seat in Florida in 2009.
 However, he also made a contribution of $2,300 to the campaign of Democratic Party Presidential candidate Hillary Clinton in 2008.
 In 2016, Holtz endorsed Donald Trump for president.
 In 2020, Holtz voiced his support for Amy Coney Barrett's nomination the United States Supreme Court.
 He often appears on Hannity on the Fox News Channel.

 On August 26, 2020, Holtz spoke at the Republican National Convention endorsing Donald Trump for re-election.

 During his address at the 2020 Republican National Convention, Holtz said that Democratic Presidential Nominee Joe Biden was "a Catholic in name only."
 The University of Notre Dame also released a statement the following day to distance itself from Holtz's comment regarding Biden.

-Holtz has been vocal about his disapproval of Colin Kaepernick taking a knee before NFL games and NFL commissioner, Roger Goodell allowing players to do so.
-Holtz told Scoop B Radio's Brandon Scoop B Robinson that players should go to inner city neighborhoods and be influential in their community, rather than kneeling.
+Holtz has been vocal about his disapproval of Colin Kaepernick taking a knee before NFL games and NFL commissioner, Roger Goodell, allowing players to do so.
+Holtz told Scoop B Radio's Brandon Scoop B Robinson that players should go to inner city neighborhoods and be influential in their community rather than kneeling.

 Popular culture

 Holtz appeared as himself in a Discover Card commercial in November 2011.
+A 1994 episode of Coach had the protagonist Hayden Fox covertly traveling to a nation under sanction from the United States in an attempt to sign a native who is an incredible place kicker, only to find Lou Holtz has beaten him to the punch, signing the kicker for Notre Dame.